allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 ---

 Many of us, software engineers, have experienced those days when nothing really sparks joy in coding, debugging, preparing spikes or refining tasks for the next sprints.
-We would like to have as few of such days as possible in order to deliver quality solutions in a timely manner, to learn new skills and to go through meetings effectively.
-A solution to this is definitely not tormenting our brains with guilt and forced labour — there are other ways, and I would like to invite you to explore them with me and learn a little about our nervous systems in the process.
+Obviously, we would like to have as few of such days as possible and go on with our work effectively.
+A solution to this definitely is not tormenting our brains with guilt and forced labour.
+There are other ways, and I would like to invite you to explore them with me and learn a little about our nervous systems in the process.
 We’ll find out where the motivation comes from on a biological and psychological level.
 We’ll also take a look at the changes you can introduce into your day to take advantage of certain mechanisms working on a neural level and boost your motivation and productivity.

 ## The neuroscience of motivation

 The key to maintaining energy to work throughout the day is simple – getting and staying motivated.
-Even though it seems like something not necessarily in our power to do, motivation can be, to an extent, consciously modulated once we know the biological and psychological mechanisms behind it.
+Even though it seems like something not necessarily in our power, motivation can be, to an extent, consciously modulated once we know the biological and psychological mechanisms behind it.

 ### The source

 On a neural level, the fuel of motivation is **dopamine**.
-Dopamine is a hormone (which means it’s a messenger of the body travelling in the bloodstream) and a neurotransmitter (which indicates its ability to affect communication between neurons).
+Dopamine is a hormone (meaning it’s a messenger of the body travelling through the bloodstream) and a neurotransmitter (which indicates its ability to affect communication between neurons).

 In general, high levels of dopamine cause high drive, motivation and willingness to live, do and experience.
 Low levels